ABOUT

 Decolonizing ENGO-First Nation Partnerships

 Decolonizing ENGO-First Nation Partnerships will build ENGO staff awareness and literacy about the structure of settler colonialism to avoid reproducing it in partnerships with Indigenous communities.
-Dr. Damien Lee and Dr. Les Sabiston of Gimiwan Research and Consulting will deliver three streams of virtual sessions to cohorts (max: 70) every spring and fall.
+Dr. Damien Lee of Gimiwan Research and Consulting is program director and every spring and fall the virtual courses are led by Dr. Les Sabiston, Dr. Philippe Blouin and Jocelyn Cheechoo.

 Introduction To Decolonization In the ENGO Sector: Settler Colonialism 101, Positionality, Inherent Indigenous Governance 101 & Building Better Relations.